adam4sale/gitHub/Project1/Project1/README.md

 ## Features
 - Users can login
+- Managers and Employees are distinguished by an arbitrary rank
-- Users can signup using their email and their country
+- Employees can post reimbursment requests and view their old requests
-- Users can browse for items that are placed for sale
-- Users can bid for items that are placed for sale
-- Users can place an item for sale
-- Users can review all offers on all items placed for sale
+- Managers can view all reimbursment requests from all employees
+- Managers can accept or deny requests
-- Users can update their information
+- Employees can check to see if their requests were approved by a manager
-- Users can see prices reflected to their respective currency
+- Employees can update their passwords

 ## Getting Started

 To get this application setup:
-1. Must have nodejs install.
-2. Must have Java 8 runtime environment installed.
+1. Must have Java 8 runtime environment installed.

 If the requirements are met, go ahead and clone the repo by using the command below:
 ```https://github.com/Project-Adam-Johnson-David/Project2```